 4 Steps That'll Make You Love Rotisserie Chicken Even More

-- Break it down.
-While it's still good and hot, I break it down into parts (it's easier while warm).
+While it's still good and hot, I break down the chicken into parts (it's easier while warm).
 You can do this in any order you want, but here's how I do it:

 - Take the breast off the bone.
 Try to keep as much skin intact as you can.
 It just looks better.